masslight/ottehr/packages/app/README.md

 pnpm deploy:development
 ```

-The deployment script bundles the frontend code, then uploads it to the appropriate bucket on AWS S3, overwriting the previous deployment.
+The deployment script bundles the front end code, then uploads it to the appropriate bucket on AWS S3, overwriting the previous deployment.